 A Few Tips Before Cooking

 I know it might sound insignificant, but do not forget to brush the zelnik with some butter, oil, or fat before baking.
 It’s a difference-maker!
 Originally, zelnik is baked in a spiraled shape but if this is too difficult for you, you can make it in a regular circle or rectangular shape too.
+Of course, don’t forget to use parchment paper or a similar substitute.

 Furthermore, because the process of preparing zelnik can be time-consuming.
 That’s why it’s probably a good idea to divide the process into three steps; preparing the filo (crust), preparing the filling, and preparing the pie.
 If you think this is too much, you can always shorten the procedure by buying ready-to-bake filo but don’t expect the zelnik to be the same (more about this below).